ioccc-src/winner/2012/endoh1/README.md

 ```

 There are two alt versions that let you control the compile time variables that
-control the fluid behaviour and the added variable to speed up or slow down the
+control the fluid behaviour and the added variables to speed up or slow down the
-fluid: one for the original black and white and the colour one added by the
+fluid as well as setting a timeout (if not 0): one for the original black and
-author at the request of the judges.
-Another version is the deobfuscated version
+white and the colour one added by the author at the request of the judges.
-provided by the author as well.
-See [alternate code](#alternate-code) below for
+Another version is the deobfuscated version provided by the author as well.
+See
-more details.
+[alternate code](#alternate-code) below for more details.

 ## To use: